awsdocs/aws-cdk-guide/v2/cli.md

 ### Watch mode<a name="cli-deploy-watch"></a>

-The CDK Toolkit's watch mode \( cdk deploy \-\-watch, or cdk watch for short\) continuously monitors your CDK app's source files and assets for changes and immediately performs a deployment of the specified stacks when a change is detected\.
+The CDK Toolkit's watch mode \( cdk deploy \-\-watch, or cdk watch for short\) continuously monitors your CDK app's source files and assets for changes\.
+It immediately performs a deployment of the specified stacks when a change is detected\.

-By default, these deployments use the `--hotswap` flag, which fast\-tracks deployment of changes to Lambda functions, and falls back to deploying through AWS CloudFormation if you have changed infrastructure configuration\.
+By default, these deployments use the `--hotswap` flag, which fast\-tracks deployment of changes to Lambda functions\.
+It also falls back to deploying through AWS CloudFormation if you have changed infrastructure configuration\.
 To have `cdk watch` always perform full AWS CloudFormation deployments, add the `--no-hotswap` flag to `cdk watch`\.

-Any changes made while `cdk watch` is already performing a deployment will be combined into a single deployment, which will begin as soon as the in\-progress deployment is complete\.
+Any changes made while `cdk watch` is already performing a deployment are combined into a single deployment, which begins as soon as the in\-progress deployment is complete\.

 Watch mode uses the `"watch"` key in the project's `cdk.json` to determine which files to monitor\.
 By default, these files are your application files and assets, but this can be changed by modifying the `"include"` and `"exclude"` entries in the `"watch"` key\.
 The following `cdk.json` file shows an example of these entries\.